iksaku/jorgeglz.io/src/content/blog/2023-06-08-https-behind-vpn.md

       # understand which labels should be grouped together.
       caddy_0: pihole.internal.example.com
       caddy_0.reverse_proxy: "{{upstreams}}"
-      # Yes, only do redirect on port 80 as 443 will fail to resolve SSL.
+      # Yes, only do redirect on port 80 as 443 will fail to resolve TLS.
       caddy_1: pi.hole:80
       caddy_1.redir: https://pihole.internal.example.com{uri} permanent
     depends_on: